JOIN A COMMUNITY OF ARTISTS

 PARTNER WITH US TO DELIVER INNOVATIVE SERVICES

-Largely through our bold partnership strategy, DADAA has developed a national reputation as a leading innovator, informing the development of contemporary Arts and Disability and Community Arts Cultural Development (CACD) practice around Australia.
-Partnerships allow communities and DADAA to collaboratively develop effective programs, and corporate and government partners to achieve their business and service objectives.
+Through our bold partnership strategy, DADAA has developed a national reputation as a leading innovator, informing the development of contemporary Arts and Disability and Community Arts Cultural Development (CACD) practice around Australia.
+Partnerships allow for co-production with artists with disability and with communities in inclusive models of arts practice.
+Partnerships also see DADAA develop effective programs with corporate and government partners to achieve their business and service objectives.

 WE’RE IN IT FOR THE LONG HAUL